TheOmnimax/max-trivia/README.md

 This is a general overview of the app and how to play.
 To learn how it interacts with the server, check out the [trivia-server](https://github.com/TheOmnimax/trivia-server) repository.

+## About

+This app was built using Flutter.
+It is meant to work as a web app.

 ## How to play

 The game is started by a host, and then guests can join the game.
 When the game starts, everyone will see the question at the same time.
 Whomever answers the questions correctly first will win that round.
+A round is over when either someone answers correctly, or everyone has answered, and everyone was wrong.

 ### New game